HACC17/Team-HIC/README.md

 ## Features

-## Application Website

-You can view our web application [here](http://test-ohagrants.ehawaii.gov/ohagrants).

 ## For Developers

 If you are interested in helping us develop the application, please make sure you have